XxSpiritDuoxX/Advance-Mod/README.md

-Nerfed Scythe + Enlarged sprite[] fixed sprites of stuff,lava may or may not have been fixed[] added factories[] other stuff[] added Chaos array factory
+Nerfed Scythe + Enlarged sprite[] fixed sprites of stuff,lava may or may not have been fixed[] added factories[] nerfing the bank[] added Chaos array factory[]
+Buffed Nuke launcher